All payments made in the preview are in test mode. Read more

 Why Most Water Pumps Are Funded as Sadaqah Jariyah Instead

 This choice is based on the fact that sadaqah jariyah provides lasting benefits, allowing donors to receive rewards as long as the pumps are in use.
-Water sustainability initiatives are well-suited to the concept of ongoing charity, as communities depend on these pumps for extended periods.
+Water sustainability initiatives are well-suited to the concept of ongoing giving, as communities depend on these pumps for extended periods.

 By donating through sadaqah jariyah, donors aren't restricted by the eligibility criteria associated with zakat.
-This flexibility enables charities to install pumps in any community that requires access to clean water, regardless of the community's economic status.
+This flexibility enables organisations to install pumps in any community that requires access to clean water, regardless of the community's economic status.

 Moreover, sadaqah jariyah typically involves less administrative oversight compared to zakat funds, which can lead to more efficient and cost-effective project implementation for organizations.